The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Introduction

 In 2018, two viewpoints for the dynamics of wide NNs were simultaneously introduced: a feature learning limit for two-layer MLPs~\citep{mei2018mean, chizat2018global, rotskoff2018neural} and a limit without feature learning for general NNs~\citep{jacot2018neural, du2018gradient, allen2019convergence}.
 These works highlighted the crucial role of HP scalings -- learning rates and initialization -- in the behavior of large NNs~\citep{chizat2019lazy}.

 In order to classify HPs scalings,~\citep{yang2021tensor} formulated the \emph{maximal update} $\mu$-criterion (it is part of the properties we study in Section~\ref{sec:criteria}).
 This criterion led to a full classification of HP scalings in the infinite hidden width limit (at fixed depth), and singled-out the so-called $\mu$-parameterization ($\mu$P) as ideal for this criterion.
 We note that, provided alignment holds, our analysis allows in particular to characterize $\mu$P in an elementary way.
-See also the recent preprint~\citep{yang2023spectral} for another simple derivation of $\mu$P using matrix spectral norms (but that does not a priori apply to large depth settings).
+See also ~\citep{yang2023spectral} for another simple derivation of $\mu$P using matrix spectral norms (but that does not give tight control on the magnitude of feature learning and does not a priori apply to the large depth asymptotics).
 Several works have since shown the practical value of these analyses in predicting the behavior of NNs~\citep{vyas2023feature} and improving HP tuning~\citep{yang2021tuning}.

 When restricted to the output layer of a NN, our notion of alignment/BFA coincides with that studied in~\cite{baratin2021implicit, atanasov2021neural, lou2022feature, wang2022spectral} and the BFK we consider coincides with the NTK~\citep{jacot2018neural}.
 We extend these concepts to study and quantify feature learning at \emph{any} layer (not just at the output layer).
 Here we focus on the batch-size $1$ setting, but the large batch-size setting of these works is a natural next direction for our analysis.